GaureshAlai/Object-Detection-and-Tracking-with-YOLOv8/README.md

 plt.show()
 ```

-For full implementation, refer to the `image_object_detection.py` script.
+For full implementation, refer to the `image_object_detection.ipynb` script.

 ## Dataset